What Is the Best Way to Approach Training Your Employed Family Members?

 This is a well-defined, 5-year training curriculum that is specific to each family member’s needs and goals.
 The curriculum is developed by your mentoring executive manager and/or team and The Family Business Resource Center staff.
 This curriculum is updated and revised on an annual basis, and will entail quarterly performance reviews, stated expectations and benchmarks required for advancement and accountability.
 This curriculum will facilitate and guide your mentoring managers in the development and training of your family members, establishing defined relationships, expectations, goals, performance requirements and measures of accountability to maximize their performance and achievement.

 NextGen leaders can feel like they are stuck between and rock and a hard spot.
 Working to fulfill expectations of leadership as well as making their mark on the organization to earn respect.
-Click the following links for more drill down resource on Successor Preparation.
+Click the following links for more drill-down resources on Successor Preparation.

 Sign up for our monthly e-newsletter to stay informed on how to overcome related succession planning issues.